emews/mela/cmaes/README.md

 array of length `max_iter`.
 The *n*-th element of the array contains the data for the *n*-th iteration.
 Each element of the array contains a dictionary with two elements: the `me_parameters` and the `model_result`.
-The `me_parameters` specifies the model parameters produced by the CM-AES algorithm and `model_result` specifies the results of running the model with those parameters.
+The `me_parameters` specifies the model parameters produced by the CMA-ES algorithm and `model_result` specifies the results of running the model with those parameters.
 For example,